Stablecoin Treasury Policy: Which, How Much, and What If It Depegs (2026)

 Issuer and reserve due diligence

-- issuer regulatory status — permitted payment stablecoin issuer under GENIUS?
+- issuer regulatory status — a permitted payment stablecoin issuer under GENIUS?
 MiCA-compliant (EMT/ART)?

-- reserve composition/quality — cash & short Treasuries vs riskier assets;
+- reserve composition and quality — cash and short Treasuries versus riskier assets;

-- transparency cadence — monthly disclosure + independent audit, not only a proof-of-reserves dashboard;
+- transparency cadence — monthly disclosure plus an independent audit, not only a proof-of-reserves dashboard;

 - operational controls at the issuer.

-Issuer practices and status change — diligence is a cadence, not a checkbox.
+Issuer practices and status change, so diligence is a cadence, not a checkbox.

 The depeg contingency plan